 Donor Insights

-3 Ways Donors Can Work to Protect Philanthropy
+3 Ways Donors Can Protect Philanthropy

 Meanwhile, social bonds have never been weaker—maybe it’s because of the internet, maybe it’s because latchkey kids became helicopter parents whose children can’t function (guilty as charged!), or maybe it’s because of increased polarization and simple lack of trust of our neighbors.
 Personally, I blame the internet—but that could be because I’m a luddite at heart who should have used ChatGPT to write this very sentence but didn’t.